Battle at Bull Run: A History of the First Major Campaign of the Civil War

 On the 21st, McDowell crossed at Sudley Ford and attacked the Confederate left flank on Matthews Hill.
 Fighting raged throughout the day as Confederate forces were driven back to Henry Hill.
 Late in the afternoon, Confederate reinforcements (one brigade arriving by rail from the Shenandoah Valley) extended and broke the Union right flank.

 The Federal retreat rapidly deteriorated into a rout.
 Although victorious, Confederate forces were too disorganized to pursue.
-Confederate General Bee and Col. Bartow were killed.
+Confederate General Bee and Colonel Bartow were killed.
 Thomas J. Jackson earned the nom de guerre "Stonewall."

 By July 22, the shattered Union army reached the safety of Washington.